2022 Letter Cutting Workshops

 This printing of this beautiful book was generously donated by Father’s former altar boy, Greg Evans of Evans Print and Media Group in Sparta, Wisconsin.
 Greg is the latest generation of the professional print and media family Father befriended while serving Sunday mass in Atkinson, Illinois.

-The book is currently available for $30 per copy plus postage.
+The book is currently available for $40 per copy.
 The Art Legacy League accepts PayPal, VENMO or personal checks addressed to:

 Art Legacy League